W. H. Romaine-Walker

-William Henry Romaine-Walker (27 January 1854 – 10 May 1940) was an English architect and interior decorator.
+William Henry Romaine-Walker (27 January 1854 – 10 May 1940) was an English architect and interior decorator, and artist.

 Life

 Romaine-Walker was born in Bury, Lancashire, the son of Rev. John Walker and Caroline Spencer Walker.
 His father was the vicar at St Saviour's, Pimlico.
 He was educated at Lancing College, and then articled to the architect George Edmund Street.
 He was elected an Associate of the Royal Institute of British Architects in 1881, and in the same year began working in a partnership with Augustus William Tanner, which lasted until 1896.

+While best known for his architecture, Walker was also an illustrator and painter, as "W. H. Walker" or "William Henry Walker".
+Among his publications were a 1907 edition of Alice in Wonderland.
+He also had numerous solo exhibitions at his family's Bond Street art gallery, "Walker's Galleries".